pykong/iu-thesis/thesis.md

 create custom boxes with the [`awesomebox`] package. _pandoc-latex-environment_ is a pandoc filter for adding LaTeX environement on specific HTML div tags.

-THe following examples are taken from
+The following examples are taken from
 <https://github.com/Wandmalfarbe/pandoc-latex-template/tree/master/examples/boxes-with-pandoc-latex-environment-and-awesomebox>:

-### Box Types
+## Box Types

 For a list of all available boxes and options visit the [`awesomebox` documentation](https://ctan.org/pkg/awesomebox).